Subscribe to our newsletter to keep up to date on all of our latest events, projects and news.

 Voiced Festival & Manchester City of Literature

-Presenting Polari, a hidden language of queer experience, which will come to life in performance with Jez Dolan.
+Presenting Polari, a hidden language of Queer experience, which will come to life in performance with Jez Dolan.
 Rosie Garland performs poems from Polari Prize-shortlisted What Girls do in the Dark and her recently published This Is How I Fight, an Observer Poetry Book of the Month.
-And poet afshan d’souza-lodhi explores queer language through her mother tongue Konkani, a minority and national language in India.
-Join us for this electric evening exploring the intersections of queer languages, poetry and performance.
+And poet afshan d’souza-lodhi explores Queer language through her mother tongue Konkani, a minority and national language in India.
+Join us for this electric evening exploring the intersections of Queer languages, poetry and performance.

 About Voiced

-This event is part of the Voiced Festival of Endangered Languages.
+This event is part of the Voiced: The Festival of Endangered Languages.
 Through poetry, performance, talks, live events and visual art, the festival brings together a remarkable line-up of artists whose work marks the vast impact art has on language and language has on art.
 Co-Curated by Sam Winston and Chris McCabe, please see the full programme on the pages below.

 Manchester City of Literature is committed to inclusion and accessibility for everyone.